 OpenSFS Board nominations and elections are conducted in adherence with the OpenSFS bylaws and OpenSFS handbook.
 The Board nomination process was facilitated by the Nomination Committee and the nomination period closed on April 14, 2021.

 The primary contact for each OpenSFS Member company is eligible to vote for in the Board election.
 An online ballot will be sent directly to OpenSFS primary contacts to facilitate the voting process.
-Election results will be announced during the OpenSFS Member Meeting at LUG on June 1, 2017.
+Election results will be announced during the virtual OpenSFS Member Meeting on May 20, 2021.

 The President shall be the chief executive officer of the Corporation and shall have general supervision over the affairs to the Corporation, subject, however, to the control of the Board.
 The President shall, if present, preside at all Annual Meetings, and at all meetings of the Board.
 In general, the President shall perform all the duties incident to the office of the chief executive officer of a corporation and such other duties as are provided for by these Bylaws and as from time to time may be assigned to the President by the Board.

 Candidates: Sarp Oral

 Dr. Sarp Oral is a Senior Scientist at the Oak Ridge Leadership Computing Facility (OLCF) of Oak Ridge National Laboratory, where he is the Group Leader of the Technology Integration Group.
 His research and development interests are parallel I/O and file system technologies, benchmarking, high-performance computing and networking, fault-tolerance.

 I am running for the President of the OpenSFS, because I believe we have more work to do to keep the OpenSFS on a healthy and stable growth path and maintain a positive budget.